 Don't wait for all the stars to align and your horoscope to be just right and your cholesterol to come down, and your credit score to go up.

 The sooner you change that diaper, the sooner you can get back to enjoying the game.

 P.S.
 I didn't want to turn this post into a golf lesson, but another important lesson I learned about playing better golf is if you want to hit the ball farther, grip the club lighter, and swing easier or smoother.

 Tensing up and squeezing hard usually creates a terrible shot, which is true in business and in swimming.

-Starting back in 2015 I began training for the annual Tampa Bay Frogman Swim, a 5 KM (3.1 mile) swim across Tampa Bay in the 55 degree January water each year.
+Starting back in 2015, I began training for the annual Tampa Bay Frogman Swim, a 5 KM (3.5 miles) swim across Tampa Bay in the 55-degree January water each year.